Energy Conservation & Convenience — A Trade-Off?

 We have been steadily reducing our energy consumption for several years now, and we have already cut energy usage in other ways as much as we can, I think, without drastically changing the way we want to live.
 We have energy efficient appliances and turn lights, televisions, etc., off if they’re not in use.
 We have to run several computers because of our work, but they are all Energy Star compliant and go into low-power sleep mode if they’re not actually being used.
 We have three freezers, but we keep them full.
 We test our captive-air water tank regularly to keep the air pressure at the right level so our well pump isn’t starting any more often than it needs to.
 We use ceiling fans instead of air conditioning… I don’t think there are many more changes we are willing to make.

 It’s always a trade-off between convenience and conserving energy.
 As with every other aspect of simple living, there is a threshold… a point beyond which we’re not willing to go.
-Despite the extra work and inconvenience, it was almost fun finding out how much energy we could save just by fully utilizing the stove, and we will probably do many of the same things another winter, but it also helped that we knew there would be an end to the experiment.
+Despite the extra work and inconvenience, it was almost fun finding out how much energy we could save just by fully utilizing the wood stove, and we will probably do many of the same things another winter, but it also helped that we knew there would be an end to the experiment.

 One possible solution to cooking in summer is the solar oven.
 I disdained them as hokey at first, but then bought a commercially american made one for my emergency stores during hurricane season.
 I tried it out and fell in love.
 It works a lot like a crockpot, slow cooker or roaster depending on the containers you use and the angles.
 It was really easy to use and best of all…no added heat to the house in summer!
 There are loads of plans online if you want to try it as a do it yourself test, but the manufactured ones are quite sturdy and not too expensive if you find that you like them.
 Just a thought for you. :)